jina-ai/examples/cross-modal-search/README.md

 for them to have different modalities.
-**Example**: In an article or web page, the body text and the title are from the same mime type (text), but can be considered of different modalities (distributions).
+**Example**: In an article or web page, the body text and the title are from the same mime type (text), but will differ in statistical properties (like expected length or frequency of certain key-words) and should therefore be modeled separately.
+If that is the case, we consider them as different modalities.

 Different Encoders map different modalities to a common embedding space.
 They need to extract semantic information from the documents.